ramomsouza07/ramomsouza07/README.md

 ### About Me
 - Currently working as a **Marketing Advisor at SerraJr Engenharia**.
-- I love building interactive fullstack projects!
+- I like building interactive fullstack projects!

 ### Tech Stack & Tools